A procurement automatically buys and sells compute to maintain a target number of instances on a

 The --target flag accepts two kinds of values.

-The value node_count uses the number of non-terminated nodes on the capacity as the target.
-This
+The value node_count uses the number of non-terminated instances on the capacity as the target.

-pairs well with deployments: the deployment decides how many nodes to run,
+This pairs well with deployments: the deployment decides how many instances

 sf procurements create --capacity dev --target node_count \